Lexus NX proves looks still matter …

-Sporty carries over to handling too, but here it’s a benefit.
-The NX gives decent road feedback with a more firm steering feel than in the early pre-pro hybrid.
+There’s a sporty feel to the handling and the NX gives decent road feedback with a more firm steering feel than in the earlier hybrid I drove.
 Steering is quick and handling aided by front and rear stabilizer bars that help it tool around corners at speed with little body lean.

 Braking from four wheel discs, including vented front discs, is good and this one came with AWD, a big plus during our unpredictable Upper Midwest winters.

 Shifting from the six-speed automatic is smooth and worthy of a Lexus.
 Plus there’s a knob on the console to adjust the shift points from Eco to Normal to Sport.
 Eco cuts performance, but boosts gas mileage.
-Normal is mostly fine and Sport gives you the oomph you’ll want to escape lackadaisical traffic.
+Normal was mostly fine, but Sport, as mentioned before, gives you the oomph you’ll want to get onto a highway.

-The other big ticket item was a navigation package with Lexus Enform, an app suite that includes Yelp, Bing and iHeartRadio and other items to display on the large dash screen that includes radio and navigation functions.
+A $1,875 package also adds Lexus Enform, an app suite that includes Yelp, Bing and iHeartRadio and other items onto the large dash radio/nav screen.
 The package also adds a stereo upgrade with 10 speakers.
-Cost is $2,140.

 Made in: Japan

 Engine: 2.0-liter I4, turbo w/dual VVTiW, 235 hp